COVID 19 UPDATE: 21st September 2020

 £1,975ADD TO BASKET MORE PHOTOS

-Hallmarked in London in 1936 by Charles Boyton, this unusual Sterling Silver Mug has both Arts & Crafts and Art Deco influences.
-Finely crafted, the rounded hand hammered body stands on a geometric base with a simple bulbous handle.
-Signed Charles Boyton, the mug measures 3.5"(9cm) tall, 3.25"(8.5cm) deep and 5"(12.5cm) handle to side.
-It weighs a substantial feeling 12.7 troy ounces.
+Hallmarked in London in 1936 by Charles Boyton, this very stylish, Sterling Silver Mug, shows both Arts & Crafts and Art Deco influences, standing on a square base, and featuring a hand hammered finish, and loop handle, and carrying the makers facsimile signature on the base.
+The mug measures 3.5"(9cm) tall, by 5"(12.5cm) from handle to side, by 3.25"(8.5cm) deep and weighs a substantial feeling 12.7 troy ounces.

 £2,175ADD TO BASKET MORE PHOTOS